Description

 How to Stencil with Plasters

-Whether you are using common joint compound, specialty plasters or even concrete and stucco, the applicaton process is always the same and super easy!
+Whether you are using common joint compound, specialty plasters or even concrete and stucco, the application process is always the same and super easy!

 You can actually pre-tint your plaster or joint compound with any water based paint color prior to applying to the stencil.
 This saves tons of time when you prefer a colored design.